msgProc: Drag & Drop

 • Always provide visual feedback: Use MSG_DRAGENTER to highlight drop zones and MSG_DRAGLEAVE to remove the highlight.
 Users need to see where they can drop

-• Check types early: Use event.detail.types in MSG_DRAGENTER to determine if your container should accept the drag.
-Show different visual states for accepted vs rejected content
+• Check types in MSG_DRAGENTER: Use event.detail.types to determine if the container should accept the drag and show appropriate visual feedback before the drop occurs

 • Use files for validation, rawFiles for processing: The files array provides lightweight metadata for type-checking and size validation.
 Use rawFiles only when you need to read actual file contents

-• MSG_PASTE and MSG_DROP share a file shape: The files metadata array uses the same { name, size, type } structure in both messages.
-Code that validates file drops works for paste and vice versa
+• MSG_PASTE and MSG_DROP share a file shape: The files metadata array uses the same { name, size, type } structure in both messages — validation code works for both